JimmyDef/react-simple-modal-jimmydef/README.md

 ## Acknowledgements

-Thank you for using myModal component!
+Thank you for using my Modal component!
 If you have any questions or feedback, feel free to reach out.